pyOpenSci/python-package-guide/documentation/package-documentation-sphinx.md

 If you don't want to maintain a documentation website for your Python package, we suggest using Read the Docs.
 Read the Docs allows you to:

-* quickly launch a website using the documentation found in your GitHub repository.
+* Quickly launch a website using the documentation found in your GitHub repository.
-* track versions of your documentation as you release updates
+* Track versions of your documentation as you release updates.